Maximum Power Point Tracker

 0: Perturb and Observe 1: Reserved 2: Constant voltage test mode – the MPPT maintains a fixed output for stable conversion efficiency measurements.
 There is no maximum power point tracking in this mode, however all of the sensors and software functions remain active for accurate measurements.
 This is intended to be used with a controlled load on the output – do not use in a live system.
 3: Integrated Adaptive Step Search (default) 4: Reserved Default value: 3 Minimum value: 0 Maximum value: 4

-Sets the output voltage when the output power is less than the maximum powerpoint.
-This value should be larger than the battery voltage.
+Sets the maximum output voltage when the battery is fully charged.
 This does not take effect until the next time the output is turned on.

 Default value: 47.0 Minimum value: 12.0 Maximum value: 54.0